If you want to show up in Google search results – and show up high enough to get traffic – then you need to care about law firm SEO.

 - Presented in the most helpful order.

-Why is Law Firm SEO Important?
+Why is SEO for Law Firms Important?

-Where you rank is directly linked to your caseload and, in turn, your firm’s bottom line.
-The higher you rank on a search engine results page (SERP), the more clicks you’re going to get.
-And, since most people only contact one attorney, you’ll want to make sure that you’re visible when they’re looking.
+The higher law firms and attorneys rank on search engine results pages (SERPs), the more visitors they’re going to get.
+And, since most people only contact one law firm, you’ll want to make sure that you’re visible when they’re looking.

-Only about 2 to 3 percent of people visit the second page of Google’s search results.
+Only about 2 to 3 percent of people visit the second page of Google’s organic search results.
 Less than one percent (.78%) click through to a site once they get there.

 So, if you want your law firm website to get clicks – meaning visits from potential clients – you really want to make sure that you rank on the first page.